-5.2.11 Commercial livestock/poultry production
+5.3.6 Commercial livestock/poultry production

-According to Local poultry farms owner, farmers and DLS there are about 50-60 poultry farmers.
-Details are presented below Table 5.16.
+There are about 60 poultry farmers according to local poultry farm owners, farmers and DLS.
+Details are presented below in Table 5.21

-Table 5.16 Status of commercial livestock/poultry production
+Table 5.18 Status of commercial livestock/ poultry production ••••••• pour j p-0440000

-Livestock/poultry Number of Average Production (Nos) Management

-farms farms nos/farms Н Μ L

-Chicken 50-60 600-1500 1.25-2.5 kg/chicken М
+Livestock/poultry Number of Number of Average Ma Management farms farms nos/poultry farms (Nos) Н Μ L Chicken 150-200 200-1000 1.25-2.5 kg/chicken - М -

-Source: Based on field information, 2019 and Upazila Livestock Office.
+Source: Based on field information, 2015 and Upazila Livestock Office.

-5.2.12 Feed and Fodder
+5.3.7 Feed and Fodder

 The owners of the livestock population are facing problems in respect of availability of fodder and feeds during the monsoon season due to non-availability of grazing land.
-During monsoon, aman crops remain in the field, when rice straw is the only sources of fodder.
-In addition, rice husk and oil cakes, etc. are other common fodders in this polder area.
-But, during the dry season (especially from late December to late April) there is grazing land but shortage of grass due to salinity which acts as the main barrier for the grasses to grow.
-Poultry population and dug at family level survives by scavenging and generally no feed supplements are provided.
+During monsoon, aman crops remain in the field, when rice straw is the main source of fodder.
+In addition, rice husk and oil cakes, are the other common fodders in this polder area.
+But, during the dry season (especially from late December to late April) there is grazing land but shortage of grass in the field due to salinity which acts as the main barrier for the grasses to grow.
+In some high land, farmers started to grow Napier grass for their cattle.
+Poultry population and duck at family level survives by scavenging and generally no feed supplements are provided.